-9.11 Newprogramming of cams
+9.12 New programming of cams

 At first the new programming of a cam is the same procedure as changing it.
-Always when a blank cam appears on the display, the possibility of a newprogramming is given by changing with

-Enter (long) into the programming mode.
+Always when a blank cam appears on the display, the possibility of a new programming is given by changing with enter (long) into the programming mode.
 Now as many cams as desired can be completed in the selected program and output.
 The program expects the switch-on point at first and then the switch-off point, that is marked by the flashing LEDs "On" or "Off".